 For both platforms, you'll need to verify your phone number by entering a security code that you receive via SMS text message.
 You'll also need to grant the app permission to view your contacts.

-There's also a Signal app for Google Chrome called Signal Desktop.
+There's also a Signal app for Mac, Windows, and Linux desktops.
 You'll need to already install one of the mobile apps first, however; it's not possible to use Signal Desktop without having the mobile app already installed on your smartphone.
 Instructions for installing Signal Desktop can be found here.